-- 30 Days: Complete first draft of 2018 Budget and distribute to Leadership Team for input
+- 30 Days: Complete the first draft of the budget and distribute it to Leadership Team for input

-- 60 Days: Complete second draft of 2018 budget and develop first draft of the Budget SOP
+- 60 Days: Complete the second draft of the budget and develop the first draft of the Budget SOP

 If the 30-day milestone is not met, it should be reported as “off-track” in the weekly Level 10 meeting and put up as an issue that needs attention and resolve.